Gusto/ar-query-matchers/README.md

 ```

 ### High Level Design:
-The RSpec matcher delegates to the query counters, asserts expectations and formats error messages to provide meaningful failures.
+The RSpec matcher delegates to "query counters", asserts expectations and formats error messages to provide meaningful failures.
 The matchers are pretty simple, and delegate instrumentation into specialized QueryCounter classes.
-The QueryCounters are different classes instruments a ruby block by listening on all sql, parsing the queries and returning structured data describing the interactions.
+The QueryCounters are different classes which instrument a ruby block by listening on all sql, parsing the queries and returning structured data describing the interactions.

 ```
   ┌────────────────────────────────────────────────────────────────────────────────────────┐